pivovarit/parallel-collectors/README.md

 Unfortunately, it's not the best choice for blocking operations - those could easily saturate the common pool.

 The standard way of dealing with the problem is to create a separate thread pool for IO-bound tasks and run them there exclusively.
-Unfortunately, Stream API supports only the common `ForkJoinPool` which restricts effectively the applicability of parallelized Streams to CPU-bound jobs.
+As a matter of fact, Stream API supports only the common `ForkJoinPool` which restricts effectively the applicability of parallelized Streams to CPU-bound jobs.

 ## Basic API